rafi-gemhar33/rails-notes/ruby/11_regular_expressions.md

 ## Converting strings and regular expressions to each other
 - `/abc/` is not `"abc"`
 - it matches not only "abc" but any string with the substring "abc"
-  - somewhere inside it (like “Now I know my abcs.”).
+  - somewhere inside it (like "Now I know my abcs.").
 ### String-to-regexp idioms
 - string (or string-style) interpolation inside a regexp.
 - When string interpolating contains regexp special characters